 Can Passionflower decrease anxiety ?

 Do you have approach anxiety or struggle controlling your nerves during sex?
 Well there are some natural herbs that can help decrease anxiety.
 I have previously discussed the benefits of reducing anxiety with Damiana.
 I now have recently experimented with passionflower herb out of curiosity.
-I may not be the best candidate to report on the benefits of passionflower and it effects on decreasing anxiety as I no longer have approach anxiety.
+I may not be the best candidate to report on the benefits of passionflower and it effects on decreasing anxiety as I no longer have anxiety.
+But one thing is for sure is that it does have a calming affect after a hectic day at work.

 What is Anxiety